The best tips for a trip to Malaysia

 Street Food and Local Specialties

 When you stroll through the streets of Malaysia, your sense of smell is immediately overwhelmed by a variety of aromas.
 Not far from the hustle and bustle of the markets, you will find authentic dishes like Hokkien Mee, a fried noodle classic that impresses with a mixture of fatty pork pieces, shrimp, and aromatic soy sauce.
 Especially in George Town on Penang, a culinary mecca, you can enjoy the best versions of this dish.
-Another exceptional experience awaits at Lok Lok stalls – a type of mobile hotpot restaurants.
+Another exceptional experience awaits at Lok Lok stalls – a type of Mobile hotpot restaurants.
 Here you can prepare various meat, fish, and vegetable skewers in boiling water or broth and refine them with a selection of sauces.

 For the Sumatran enthusiasts, the streets of Kota Bharu are an El Dorado.
 Here you immerse yourself in the royal cuisine of the Kelantan region, where you can sample delicacies such as Nasi Kerabu – blue rice dishes colored by butterfly pea flowers and served with herbs and fish.
 Or how about Nasi Tumpang?
 This can be considered a kind of 'rice in a cup,' where different layers of rice, egg, meat, and sauce are wrapped in a cone-shaped banana leaf.
 The diversity and creativity of the regional cuisine are unparalleled and offer you a deep insight into Malaysia's culinary identity.